Cloudflare Tunnel saved my home server when my apartment got a new ISPPublished on:

 Here are a few features that I’m using.

-- Add basic auth middleware to otherwise unprotected apps (looking at you docker registry)
+- Add basic auth middleware to otherwise unprotected apps

 - Fixup troublesome request paths before they reach the app